Const (computer programming): C++ convention

 Although C/C++ allows such definitions (which closely match the English language when reading the definitions from left to right), the compiler still reads the definitions according to the abovementioned procedure: from right to left.
-But putting const before what must be constant quickly introduces mismatches between what you intend to write and what the compiler decides you wrote.
+But putting const before what must be constant quickly introduces mismatches between what is intended to be written and what the compiler decides was written.
 Consider pointers to pointers: